 The secret to your remote’s functionality is a radio signal that can be set from 350 to 390 megahertz (MHz).
 The button on your garage door remote transmits this radio signal frequency and is encoded with a unique binary number so that the door receiver responds to your specific remote.

-Sometimes the transmitter can be interrupted, or your signal might malfunction due to a circuit board issue.
+Sometimes, the transmitter can be interrupted, or your signal might malfunction due to a circuit board issue.
 To help you troubleshoot this issue, we’ll describe these specific predicaments below and outline a few DIY fixes.
 We’ll also offer some tips that might require a professional inspection to get your remote working again.

-To get to the bottom of a non-functioning garage door remote, you’ll want to inspect it for a few key things before calling a professional.
+To get to the bottom of a nonfunctioning garage door remote, you’ll want to inspect it for a few key things before calling a professional.
 There are six common reasons your remote might have stopped working and some troubleshooting tips you may want to apply.

-Solution: Luckily, the answer to depleted remote batteries is quite simple.
+Luckily, the answer to depleted remote batteries is quite simple.
 Typically, garage door remote batteries will last two years.
 If your remote stops signaling to the receiver, you’ll want to replace the old batteries with new ones and test the remote to ensure it’s working again.
 Always remember to use fresh batteries that match the kind previously used in your remote for the best results.

 If your remote was dropped or stepped on, this can be why it’s no longer functioning.
 If the exterior seems intact, you might not even realize it’s damaged.
-Additionally, take note of weather conditions such as rain or snow that could have impacted your remote’s functionality.
+Additionally, take note of weather conditions such as rain or snow, that could have impacted your remote’s functionality.

-Solution: If you determine your remote was physically damaged, the only solution is to replace it.
+If you determine your remote was physically damaged, the only solution is to replace it.
 Remember to keep your newly replaced remote inside and away from rain, cold and other weather conditions that could affect it.

 Also, check the antenna to ensure it’s pointing toward your door and that there’s no debris building on it.
 If you notice your antenna is broken, contact repair professionals to inspect and fix it right away.

 Ensure you haven’t accidentally pressed the lock button on your garage door’s control panel.
-If the lock is engaged, your remote will seem non-functioning since your garage door won’t move or respond to controls.
+If the lock is engaged, your remote will seem nonfunctioning since your garage door won’t move or respond to controls.

-Solution: To disengage the lock on your garage door opener, press the lock button on your control panel.
+To disengage the lock on your garage door opener, press the lock button on your control panel.
 If the remote signals the door to move up or down, you’ve solved the issue.
 Also, make sure your wall control panel is still working by pressing it after disengaging the lock.

-With regular use, your remote can sometimes disengage from the opener machine signal.
-In this case, reprograming the remote is an easy DIY solution to guarantee the remote signals to your door correctly.
+This situation might occur after a power outage or if you have recently changed the opener unit.
+In this case, reprogramming the remote is an easy DIY solution to guarantee the remote signals to your door correctly.

 When there’s an issue with your garage door remote, you’ll want to diagnose and treat it so that you can safely access your garage when needed.
 Since we typically use our garage door remotes every day, it’s essential to know how they work to mitigate any future problems.
 To get the total value of your garage door opener, you’ll want to follow our tips to properly inspect and repair your remote.